 Tobi Day provides us with another example of the impact of persona design.
 The ways in which you convey persona information is incredibly important – this can’t be overstated.
 What’s particularly interesting with Tobi is the use of scales and bars to better describe her personality and how she associates with technology.
 This gives readers a very good idea of where Tobi stands and what’s important to her.

 Another key takeaway here is the use of Tier and Archetype information, followed by related traits (ambitious, admired, focused).
 This provides us with an even deeper understanding of the type of person Tobi is, and the ways in which she might make her purchasing decisions.

-A good place to start is within your current marketing campaigns.
-Examine your personas and the ways in which they would react to your existing marketing efforts – you might be surprised by what you learn, and it could provide the perfect opportunity to shift and improve your activities to better suit your audience segments.
+- Review your current marketing campaigns: Examine your personas and the ways in which they would react to your existing marketing efforts – you might be surprised by what you learn, and it could provide the perfect opportunity to shift and improve your activities to better suit your audience segments.

 Here at Brafton, we’ve found success with a 6-step persona process that includes:

-This helps us create in-depth personas that paint a true picture for our clients.
+This helps us create in-depth personas that paint a true and accurate picture of specific buyer personas for our clients.